Leon740/algo/public/books/Clean_Code/Clean_Code.md

 - Tday -> Day
   no need to mention it's type, IDE knows it.
 Prefixes are skipped by brain.
 - ALL_DAYS -> DAYS_OF_WEEK
-- no get keyword
 - no days arg
-- day -> currentDay

 ```ts
 // ❌